kaktos2/Practicals/DP_week5/DP_week5.md

 ![](DP_week5_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

 It seems wool “A” has the most breaks when the tension is low.
-I would have thought it would break when the tension is low.
+I would have thought it would break when the tension is high.